chubrik/XConsole/README.md

 <br>

 ## <a name="positioning"></a>Positioning
-XConsole provides an `ConsolePosition` structure, which is a position in the console area.
+XConsole provides a `ConsolePosition` structure, which is a position in the console area.
 This is an important feature if you have a lot of log messages.
 This structure is resistant to console buffer overflows (9000+ log lines) and always points to the correct position in the console area.